AlvGreat/cstype/README.md

 CSType is a typing test for programmers, meaning instead of usual English, users can practice typing common phrases and code snippets from various programming languages.

 The project is currently being worked on before released to the public.
-It is based on the React framework and uses CSS modules.
+It is built with the React framework and uses CSS modules.

 ## Available Scripts